-Some people find these interviews much more comfortable and more straightforward than the MMI format.
+Some people find these interviews much more comfortable and straightforward than the MMI format.
 It depends on you.
-In either case, preparation will be essential.
-If you have practiced with mock interviews and have put serious thought into your answers, the interview process will be more painless for you.
+In either case, preparation is essential.
+If you have practiced with mock interviews and put serious thought into your answers, the interview process will be more painless.

 As hard as it is to get into med school, there are steps that you can take to make it easier on yourself.
 In the quest to be as competitive as possible, there are mistakes that you can avoid making to save yourself from regret.

 Medical schools will know how many times you attempted the MCAT and what you scored each time.
-With that in mind, would it not make more sense to take the MCAT when you are truly ready?
-It's common to cave into peer pressure and follow what your peers are doing.
+With that in mind, you should only take the MCAT when you know you’re ready.
+Some people may cave into peer pressure and follow what their peers are doing.

-If you have the slightest feeling of not being ready or if you feel you could benefit from taking a gap year, then it's a path worth considering.
-Getting your applications in early may sound like a good idea, given that schools grant admission on a rolling basis.
+If you don’t feel ready for the MCAT or feel you could benefit from taking a gap year, then it's a path worth considering.
+Getting your applications in early and taking the MCAT before you’re ready may sound like a good idea, given that schools grant admission on a rolling basis.

-Meaning the earlier you apply, the higher your chances of being accepted.
-If you end up with a low MCAT score, however, it won't matter how early you submit your application.
+The earlier you apply, the higher your chances of being accepted.
+Getting into medical school is difficult with low MCAT scores, even if you submit your application early.

-As mentioned previously in this article, your GPA is going to hold a lot of weight in the admissions process and it can be easy to spread yourself too thin.
-You want to avoid becoming distracted by so many activities outside the classroom if it means that your grades suffer.
-While extracurriculars are essential as well, your academics should be your top priority.
+Your GPA holds a lot of weight in the admissions process, and it can be easy to spread yourself too thin.
+You want to avoid becoming distracted by so many activities outside the classroom if it means your grades suffer.
+While extracurriculars are essential, your academics should be your top priority.

-According to data by AAMC, the average GPA requirements have gone up in the last ten years.
-You may think you are doing fine, but you may be comparing yourself to data that is a few years old.
-The trend shows an upward pattern.
+According to AAMC data, the average GPA requirements have increased in the last ten years.
 That is why you should aim for the highest GPA you can get.
-The higher your GPA, the easier it is to get accepted.

-It's important to look at your credentials objectively and be realistic in your choices.
-Many students make the mistake of choosing too many schools that are out of their reach.
+Is getting into med school difficult?
+It can be, especially if you only choose schools out of your reach.
+It's important to look at your stats objectively and make realistic choices.
 These schools have slightly higher GPA and MCAT score requirements than what you may have.
-The vast majority of schools that you apply to should be those that fall within your range.
+Most schools you apply to should fall within your range.

 Applying to too many out-of-reach schools will limit your chances of being accepted, as the odds are very slim.
 It's better to take an objective approach to your application and focus on the schools where your chances of acceptance are the highest.

-Med schools are looking for applicants with a variety of skills and experiences.
-They want applicants with strong academic abilities (high GPA and MCAT score), strong communications and leadership skills, a keen interest in medicine, and demonstrated empathy.
+Med schools are looking for applicants with various skills and experiences.
+They want applicants with strong academic abilities, good communication and leadership skills, a keen interest in medicine, and demonstrated empathy.

-In terms of which year to apply, you should apply when you are most competitive, and your application is at its strongest: strong grades, scores, and extracurricular experiences.
+You should apply when you feel you have a competitive application.
 As mentioned before, do not rush your application.
-It is perfectly reasonable to take time after graduation to strengthen any weak aspects of your application.
+Getting accepted into med school is hard.
+It’s perfectly reasonable to take time after graduation to strengthen any weak aspects of your application.

-You also need to think about admissions deadlines within the application season.
-If you feel your application is the strongest in August of the application season, you will already be on the back foot.
-Ideally, you should submit your application ASAP once AMCAS opens (end of May - start of June) to ensure that you have the best chances of acceptance.
+Ideally, you should submit your application ASAP once AMCAS opens (end of May to the start of June) to ensure that you have the best chances of acceptance.

-Applying to med school is a stressful process—so many parts and pieces have to fit together in harmonious union.
+Applying to med school is a stressful process—so many parts and pieces have to fit together in a harmonious union.
 It is stressful and anxiety-inducing.
 So, back to that question.
-Is it hard to get into med school?
-It sure is.
+How hard is it to get into med school?
+Based on stats and competition, it’s relatively difficult.
 But it also depends on you.
-One thing that is for sure is that it's not easy.
+One thing’s for sure though: it's not easy.